Wall Street tumbles on fears for economy as more rates rise

-NEW YORK (AP) — Fear swept through financial markets Thursday, and Wall Street tumbled as worries roared back to the fore that the world’s fragile economy may buckle under higher interest rates.
+NEW YORK (AP) — Stocks tumbled on Wall Street Thursday as worries roared back to the fore that the world’s fragile economy may buckle under higher interest rates.

 The Dow Jones Industrial Average lost 2.4% and was briefly down more than 900 points, while the Nasdaq composite sank 4.1%.
 It was the sixth loss for the S&P 500 in its last seven tries, and all but 3% of the stocks in the index dropped.